François Castaing

 François Jean Castaing (/fr/; 18 March 1945 – 26 July 2023) was a French automotive executive with Renault, American Motors, and Chrysler.
-He was an engineering graduate from École Nationale Supérieure d'Arts et Métiers in Paris, and worked in Europe for Gordini and Renault before being named vice president for Product Engineering and Development at American Motors Corporation (AMC).
+He was an engineering graduate from École Nationale Supérieure d'Arts et Métiers in Paris.
+He worked in Europe for Gordini and Renault before being named vice president for Product Engineering and Development at American Motors Corporation (AMC).

 With Gordini and Renault

-Castaing started his career in motorsports with Gordini in 1968 by working on engines for the 24 Hours of Le Mans races.
-After Gordini had been taken over by Renault, he advanced to the position of Renault Sport Technical Director.
+Castaing started his career in motorsports with Gordini in 1968 working on engines for the 24 Hours of Le Mans.
+After Renault had taken over Gordini, he advanced to the position of Renault Sport Technical Director.
 His record of accomplishment with Renault included stints as a member of a racing-engine development team and as director of racing programs.
 He had joined AMC from Renault, which owned 46% of the company.
-He and his family moved to Detroit, Michigan in 1980.
+He and his family moved to Detroit, Michigan, in 1980.